bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 xnoremap Q :'<,'>:normal @q<CR>
 ```

-Typing **Q** with a visual selection in effect will execute the *q* macro over
+Typing **Q** with a visual line selection in effect will execute the *q* macro
-just the selected lines.
+over just the selected lines.

 Make *Y* should behave like *D* and *C*
 ----------------------------------------
-Vim by default has **D** to delete till the end of line and **C** to change
+Vim by default provides **D** to delete till the end of line and **C** to
-till the end of line.
-For some reason it does not have yank till the end of
+change till the end of line.
+For some reason it does not provide yank till the
-line.
-Enable this mapping to set **Y** to do that particular form of yanking:
+end of line by default.
+Enable this mapping to set **Y** to do that particular
+form of yanking:

 ```viml
 noremap Y y$